GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_execution_environments_gke/cloud_deploy_execution_environments_gke.md

   role: roles/container.developer
 ```

-With these steps complete, next you will create a custom Google Cloud Storage (GCS) bucket to use with Cloud Deploy.
+To create a custom Cloud Storage bucket to use with Cloud Deploy, click **Next**.

-Click **Next** to proceed.

-## Creating a GCS Bucket
+## Create a Cloud Storage bucket

 Execution environments have multiple [configuration options](https://cloud.google.com/deploy/docs/execution-environment#changing_the_storage_location) for artifact storage.
-In this tutorial you'll store the render and deploy artifacts for your `test` Target in a separate GCS bucket.
+In this tutorial, you store the render and deploy artifacts for your `test` target in a separate Cloud Storage bucket.

-To create a new bucket, run the following command in Cloud Shell:
+Create a new bucket:

 ```bash
 gsutil mb gs://{{project-id}}-clouddeploy-test-artifacts